SforAiDl/SAiDL-Season-of-Code/README.md

 Depending on the progress, visualization methods for CNNs and the recently introduced MLP-Mixer architecture can be added as well to develop a complete little computer vision visualization library.
 #### Goals
+Participants will learn about self attention and transformer architectures - methods which are at the heart of a lot of computer vision research these days.
+Contributors will work towards developing an open-source PyTorch library which contains implementations of vision transformers and makes their visualization methods easy-to-use.
 #### Mentors
  - Neelay Shah, Sampreet Arthi, Shrey Pandit